tinestaric/tinestaric.github.io/source/_posts/2024-02-26-reference-parameters-var-matters.md

  ![Interface Event - No var](/images/ref-param-interface-event-no-var.png)

-On the other hand, if you expose it **by reference**, a subscriber can also **change the implementation** that interface is referencing:
+On the other hand, if you expose it **by reference**, a subscriber can also **change the implementation** that the interface is referencing:

  ![Interface Event - var](/images/ref-param-interface-event-var.png)